 I love the little line uttered by the warrior queen Deborah after the victory over the Canaanites.
 "That the leaders led in Israel, and that the people volunteered, O bless the Lord!"
 (Judges 5:2)

 Leaders can lead, but if no one is following, they're only taking a walk.
-It takes both strong leaders of courage and vision, commitment and strength, and volunteers from among the Lord's people who will step up to go the second mile, do a little more than previously, exert themself for the success of the work.
+It takes both strong leaders of courage and vision, commitment and strength, and volunteers from among the Lord's people who will step up to go the second mile, do a little more than previously, and exert themself for the success of the work.

-The congregation that is forced to rely on the same few overworked volunteers is on life-support.
+The congregation that is forced to rely on the same few overworked volunteers is on life support.

 6. When conflict arises, leaders ignore it, push the panic button, or jump ship.

-A sick church will go to one extreme or the other: it will panic at any conflict, thinking this will be the final death-stroke, or it will be constantly beset by conflict, like a sickly body experiencing one illness after another.
+A sick church will go to one extreme or the other: it will panic at any conflict, thinking this will be the final death stroke, or it will be constantly beset by conflict, like a sickly body experiencing one illness after another.

 Stand in awe at the healthy way the Jerusalem church leaders dealt with the conflict of Acts 6 that had erupted.
 Both leaders and members reacted so quickly and faithfully that outsiders were impressed.
 Then the Word of God spread, and the number of disciples multiplied greatly in Jerusalem, and a great many of the priests were obedient to the faith.